mitul01/CNN_Architectures/README.md

 ## Arch 1 :- LeNet
 ### About
-LeNet-5, from the paper Gradient-Based Learning Applied to Document Recognition, is a very efficient convolutional neural network for handwritten character recognition.
+LeNet-5, from the paper Gradient-Based Learning Applied to Document Recognition, is a very efficient convolutional neural network for handwritten character recognition. <br>
-Paper: Gradient-Based Learning Applied to Document Recognition
+Paper: Gradient-Based Learning Applied to Document Recognition <br>
-Authors: Yann LeCun, Léon Bottou, Yoshua Bengio, and Patrick Haffner Published in: Proceedings of the IEEE (1998)
+Authors: Yann LeCun, Léon Bottou, Yoshua Bengio, and Patrick Haffner <br>
+Published in: Proceedings of the IEEE (1998) <br>

 ### Imp Points
 1)